Call Analytics 101 – UC Today’s Guide to Call Reporting Software

 So, how does call reporting work?

-Often, call analytics systems collect the call data records (CDR) from your phone system and then store them in a database.
+Often, call logging software systems collect the call data records (CDR) from your phone system and then store them in a database.
 Using a software-based interface, companies can then view their call records in a functional, intuitive format.

 Depending on whether your phone system is cloud-based or installed locally in your office, you may access your call reports in different ways.